Historical Resources Board

 Historical Resources Board meetings typically occur on the fourth Thursday of each month, unless changed due to holidays or for other reasons.
 The meetings are usually held in the North Terrace Rooms, City Concourse, 202 C Street., in downtown San Diego.
 Board agendas are posted 72 hours before the meeting.
 Persons may address the Board during the Public Comment section of the agenda on topics not listed on the agenda, or may address the Board during public testimony on each agenda action item.
 Speakers under Public Comment are generally limited to two minutes, whereas speakers on action items will usually have three minutes.
 For action items, one organized presentation on each side will usually have eight minutes.
 These times may be altered by the Chair of the Board.

 The Historical Resources Board has standing subcommittees and may appoint ad hoc subcommittees or members to ad hoc subcommittees as needed.
-The active standing subcommittees are the Archaeology Subcommittee, Design Assistance Subcommittee and the Policy Subcommittee.
+The active standing subcommittees are the Archaeological and Tribal Cultural Resources Subcommittee, Design Assistance Subcommittee and the Policy Subcommittee.
 Standing subcommittee agendas are posted 72 hours before the meeting.